takugian/quick-tutorials-with-aws/cloudwatch/cloudwatchlogsapigateway/README.md

 # cloudwatchlogsapigateway

-This project creates:
--  A CloudWatch Logs for an API Gateway;
+This project creates a CloudWatch Logs for an API Gateway.

 ## Helpful links